Macroscopic Stochastic Thermodynamics: Macroscopic limit

 \subsection{Multistability vs metastability}

-A fixed point $\mathcal{x}^*$ is stable if all eigenvalues of the Jacobian matrix $\partial_c F(c)$ evaluated in $c=\mathcal{x}^*$ are negative.
-It is unstable when at least one eigenvalue is positive.
-When $F$ is nonlinear, multiple stable fixed points can be present.
-More complex, time-dependet attractors such as limit cycles will only be mentioned later.
-We assume that the stable fixed points $\mathcal{x}^*_\gamma$ are separated by nondegenerate saddle points, denoted $\mathcal{x}_\nu$, which define the boundaries between the different basins of attraction of $F$.
+A fixed point is stable{, and will be denoted $\mathcal{x}^*$,} if all eigenvalues of the Jacobian matrix $\partial_c F(c)$ evaluated in $c=\mathcal{x}^*$ {have negative real part}.
+It is unstable when at least one eigenvalue {has positive real part}.
+When $F$ is nonlinear, multiple stable fixed points {$\mathcal{x}^*_\gamma$ can be present that we indicate with the label $\gamma \in \mathbb{N}$}.
+More complex, time-dependent attractors such as limit cycles will only be mentioned later.
+We assume that the stable fixed points $\mathcal{x}^*_\gamma$ are separated by nondegenerate saddle points, denoted $\mathcal{x}_\nu${, i.e. fixed points with real, nonzero eigenvalues, at least one of which is positive.
+They} define the boundaries between the different basins of attraction of $F$.
 In this case the dynamics \eqref{macro_dcdt} is nonergodic and multistable, since $\mathcal{x}(t)$, due to \eqref{mean_nonadiabatic_autonomous}, will relax within the basin of attraction selected by the initial condition $\mathcal{x}(0)$ to its fixed point.
 This has to be contrasted with the uniqueness of the stationary solution of the underlying mesoscopic master equation \eqref{me}.
 The discrepancy, known as Keizer's paradox \cite{keizer1978thermodynamics}, stems from the fact that the long time limit and the macroscopic limit do not commute in general.
 This phenomenon is understood within the spectral theory of the Markovian generator, which is summarized as follows \cite{gaveau1998,kurchan2009}.
 The time evolution of the probability distribution, can be expanded in the right eigenfunctions $\psi^{(R)}_{\xi}(n)$ of the matrix $\mathcal{R}$ in \eqref{me},

 where $b_{\xi}= \sum_n \psi^{(L)}_{\xi}(n) P(n,0)$ are the overlap of the initial condition with the left eigenfunctions $ \psi^{(L)}_{\xi}(n)$.
 Since $\mathcal{R}$ is a stochastic generator on a finite state space, by Perron-Frobenius theorem it has nonpositive eigenvalues (which can be ordered by their real part $\text{Re}(\omega_{\xi}) \geq \text{Re}(\omega_{{\xi}+1})$), of which $\omega_0=0$ is nondegenerate and associated to a constant left eigenfunction.
 Metastability appears when there exist eigenvalues $\omega_1, \dots, \omega_{\tilde {\xi}}$ whose real part goes to $0=\omega_0$ as $V \to \infty$, while all others $\omega_{\xi}$ with ${\xi} > \tilde {\xi} $ stay finite.
 The inverse of this spectral gap corresponds to a diverging time scale separating the fast dynamics within basins of attractions from the slow dynamics) between them.
 Ultimately, if $V \to \infty $ at finite $t$, the system probability can only converge to (linear combinations of) those $\psi^{(R)}_{\xi}(n)$ with ${\xi} \leq \tilde {\xi}$ that are selected by the initial conditions, i.e. with finite overlap $b_{\xi} \neq 0$.